 I generally only part with money for beer.
 But when I do buy men’s fashion I make damn sure it’s decent quality.
-Welcome to my review of ethical menswear available online.
-The good, the dishonest, and…
+Welcome to my review of menswear, the good, the dishonest, and…

 Sartoria Milano Cotton Shirt

 I spent a retail therapy morning recently with an good friend (who remembers this guy from way back in the day??) searching for a pair of trousers.
 Of course I didn’t actually buy anything because I’m a snob about fashion, but…

 Christiaan purchased this salmon shirt from Sartoria Milano, and I have more than a few things to say about the product, as one may expect.